 MARCH 8TH, 2014 -KUALA LUMPUR INTERNATIONAL AIRPORT, MALAYSIA

-The Malaysian Airlines flight MH370 outbound to Beijing, China, onboard a Boeing 777 is being prepped up and received clearance for departure at
+The Malaysian Airlines flight MH370 outbound to Beijing, China, onboard a Boeing 777 is prepped up and receives clearance for departure at 12:42 AM.

-Onboard the flight is Captain Zaharie Ahmed Shah, the first Officer Fariq Abdul Hamid and a crew team of 10 members to serve 227 passengers.
+Onboard the flight is Captain Zaharie Ahmed Shah, the First Officer Fariq Abdul Hamid and a crew of 10 members to serve 227 passengers.

 AN HOUR LATER

 The airplane is cruising over the South China Sea at this point, at an altitude of 35000ft.
 The plane contacts the Kuala Lumpur center to inform that they are now entering the Vietnamese Airspace.
 The flight controller at Kuala Lumpur instructs to handoff to the Vietnamese Air Traffic Control at Ho Chi Minh and inform them; and wishes good night.

 The aircraft now suddenly vanishes from the RADAR screens at Kuala Lumpur, Ho Chi Minh and Bangkok.

 The positions of the aircrafts on RADAR are tracked through emitted signals from one of the pair of transponders in the airplane.
 The fact that the aircraft completely disappeared from the screens without a trace lead to two inferences – either both the transponders ceased to work together or both of them were manually shut down or deactivated by someone on board.
 All the attempts made subsequently to contact the aircraft were downright failures.